tiy-hou-q2-2015-rails/week-8-lab/README.md

 Notes
 -----

+-   Backend will need to allow "CORS".
+Check out "rack-cors" to allow javascript ability to ask for JSON from a different domain.
 -	You can add your requirements to a [Trello](http://trello.com/) board to see what remains to be done.
 -	How to deploy a subdirectory to heroku [Notes](https://sndrs.ca/2013/11/15/deploy-a-subdirectory-to-heroku-as-an-app/)